Rebecca Ben-Nejma death: Damages 'can't take hurt away'

 She had twice been sent home in pain by Maidstone Hospital in the two days before her death.
 The Kent NHS trust has apologised and admitted liability.

-Her mother Marion Mitchell said: "Nothing really covers the loss."'You've got to cope'
+Her mother Marion Mitchell said: "Nothing really covers the loss."

 The compensation deal was agreed in July between Maidstone and Tunbridge Wells NHS and the family of Mrs Ben-Nejma and approved in the High Court this week.